What Is a CMS? Examples, Types, and How to Choose

 4. E-Commerce CMS

-An e-commerce CMS is specifically designed for managing online stores — products, inventory, orders, and customers.
+An e-commerce is specifically designed for managing online stores — products, inventory, orders, and customers.

 Why WordPress Is the Most Popular CMS in 2026

-WordPress is the world’s most widely used CMS because it occupies the ideal middle ground: powerful enough for complex business websites and e-commerce stores, simple enough for non-technical users to manage their own content, and open source so it costs nothing to use.
+WordPress is the world’s most widely used CMS because it occupies the ideal middle ground: powerful enough for complex business websites and e-commerce stores, simple enough for non-technical users to manage their own content with ease, and open source so it costs nothing to use — making it the go-to choice for millions of businesses, bloggers, and developers worldwide who value flexibility and full control over their digital presence.

 • Powers 43.5% of all websites globally